mpusz/unordered_v2/README.md

 compile and run example code you have to install that version of libc++ on your PC.

-Moreover it uses [Google Benchmark](https://github.com/google/benchmark) library to measure implement time-sensitive tests.
+Moreover it uses [Google Benchmark](https://github.com/google/benchmark) library to implement time-sensitive tests.
 You may either download, build and install that library by yourself or use `conan` package manager to that for you.